cozy/cozy-libs/packages/cozy-notifications/README.md

 {{/extend}}
 ```

-Now that you have provided generic parts, you can code a particular template.
+Now that we have provided generic parts, we can code a particular template.

 A sample template for a particular notification: